-Invoice factoring can be incredibly lucrative for your business to help overcome cashflow issues caused by late paying customers.
-By getting your money quickly, you’ll be able to reinvest your income and grow even more.
+Invoice factoring can be a solid solution for your business to help overcome cashflow issues caused by late paying customers.
+By getting your money quickly, you’ll be able to reinvest that income and maintain an emphasis on growth.

 But it’s important that you find the right invoice factoring company to meet the needs of your business.

-There are certain factors that you should look for when you’re evaluating an invoice factoring service.
-This is our methodology for narrowing down your options.
+There are certain factors you should look for when you’re evaluating an invoice factoring service.
+This is the methodology I recommend for narrowing down your options.

 A good invoice factoring service gets cash back in your pocket quickly and painlessly.
 The best services provide quick approvals and turnarounds.

-Many invoice factoring companies such as BlueVine boast approvals “as fast as 5 minutes” upon receiving a qualified invoice.
+Many invoice factoring companies boast approvals “as fast as 5 minutes” upon receiving a qualified invoice.

 Depending on where you are with your company, you might want money quicker in order to address short-term needs or lucrative investment opportunities.

-You also want to check with the factoring company and see how long it takes funds to be available.
-Ideally, it’ll be within a day of approval but can take up to three days.
+You also want to check with the factoring company to see how long it takes for funds to be available.
+Ideally it will be within a day of approval, but sometimes can take up to three days.